Harjas6/untitledPlatformer/README.md

 Platformer made to experiment with making a sidescrolling game in pyGame.
 Has hit detection, moving camera, ability to reset game state and multiple lives.
 All of the Sprites were made by myself.
+Levels were made in Tiled.

 ## How to play
 Run the main file.